ForestAdmin/forestadmin-experimental/packages/datasource-rpc/README.md

 # Installation

 - install the package `@forestadmin-experimental/datasource-rpc`.
-- give the URI, an authsecret used to auth between RPC agent and the gateway
+- Provide the URI and the auth secret used for authentication between the RPC agent and the gateway.

 ```javascript
 const { createAgent } = require('@forestadmin/agent');